 - Show people how they can get involved – this brand has an easy three-step list for ‘how to be a Greatist’.

-This is more than a garden furniture store, and the ‘about us’ page is where Yellow Leaf Hammocks can really showcase its incredible purpose.
+This is more than a garden furniture online store, and the ‘about us’ page is where Yellow Leaf Hammocks can really showcase its incredible purpose.

 Here’s what potential customers will find:

 - A full page video showing the origins of the store at the top of the ‘about us’ page.
 Users can hit ‘play’ or scroll on by.

 - Links to related articles about social enterprises that the company is involved in, as well as team member stories.

 - Product features and a call to action button which leads customers to the store once they’ve read about the brand’s story.

 As you’d expect from a website for creatives, Dribbble’s ‘about us’ page is one of the best examples of engaging design on our list.

 There’s nothing fancy here – just cute, responsive illustrations and diverse content that keeps people scrolling.